sfkleach/regex4seq/docs/index.rst

 Introduction
 ============

-[WARNING: This is a work in progress as of 29th Aug 23]
+[WARNING: This is a work in progress as of 31st Aug 23.
+I'm still working on the documentation and the API is still subject to change.
+But it looks like I will be done in a few days.]

 RegEx4Seq is a pattern matcher that is inspired by regular expressions.
 It allows you to write patterns that find matches in any sequence of python